theonetruenerd/VenusLibraryDocumentation/docs/source/Labware_Properties.rst

   :return: None
   :rtype: N/A

-.. py:function:: Get_RackBaseToCoverBase(device io_instrument, sequence i_sequenceLabware, variable o_RackBaseToCoverBase_Height)
+.. ven:function:: Get_RackBaseToCoverBase(device io_instrument, sequence i_sequenceLabware, variable o_RackBaseToCoverBase_Height)

   This function outputs the height from the base of the rack to the base of the cover/lid of the labware at the first position of a given sequence.